stephensong/elementary/CONTRIBUTING.md

 Now all of your work is in your origin repository, which is attached to your GitHub user account.
 From there, you can issue a pull request to have your work merged in to the project's upstream repository.
 Click the "Pull Request" button on GitHub and follow the steps.
 Be sure to leave checked the "Allow edits from maintainers" option.
 The maintainers of the upstream repository will review and merge your changes into the main project.

-With everything pushed to the remotes, you can safely delete your temporary issue branch from your local repository.
+With everything pushed to the remotes, you can safely delete your feature branch from your local repository.

 ```
 git branch -d issue/{issue-number}-{description}